Realizing Empathy

 unlike options,

-Some choices are made begrudgingly.
+are made

-Yet, the kind I find most fascinating
+the kind I find fascinating

-is the kind that arises the moment we realize our empathy.
+is the kind that arises

-That moment when we’ve finally moved
+when we’ve finally moved

-from a state of dissonance,
+from a state of dissonance—

-of not empathizing,
+of not empathizing—

-to a state of resonance,
+to a state of resonance—

 of empathizing.

-That moment when what we once could not see
+when what we once could not see

 becomes surprisingly self-evident,